 Step 4: Match output register to your target

 If you want a calm, professional output, write a calm, professional prompt.
-If you want a punchy output, write a punchy prompt — but punchy != enthusiastic.
-Punchy = short sentences, strong verbs.
+If you want a punchy output, write a punchy prompt — but punchy is not the same as enthusiastic.
+Punchy means short sentences and strong verbs, not exclamation marks.

 Step 5: Provide an example, not a vibe